 Initiation.
 Identify the need for a new data product, define its scope, and decide the boundaries between the new product and existing data Product Specifications.
 Obtain sample source material.
 Describe typical application use cases.

 Develop the Domain Model/Application Schema.
-Define the classes and attributes that describe the domain and which are relevant to the data product, define the relationships between the classes and specify applicable constraints.
+Define the classes and attributes that describe the domain and which are relevant to the data product.
+Define the relationships between the classes and specify applicable constraints.
 Prepare one or more UML diagrams describing the Domain Model.

 Populate the GI Registry from the Domain Model.
 Propose amendments to existing classes and attributes and propose new classes and attributes for addition to the GI Registry using the IHO GI Registry interface.
 Follow up on any returned proposals or queries from the Registry Manager or Domain Control Body.

 Develop the Feature Catalogue.
-Prepare the XML Feature Catalogue from the feature and information classes, attributes and relationships as approved in the GI Registry.
+Prepare the XML Feature Catalogue from the feature and information classes, attributes and relationships as approved in the GI Registry, utilizing the Feature Catalogue Builder.

 Define data transfer modes and packaging.
 Determine whether data products are to be delivered as data files contained in transfer (exchange) sets, by web services (and if so, identify or outline a service protocol), e-mail, etc. Determine whether data is to be delivered in real or near real-time.
 Identify constraints and requirements arising from delivery mechanisms and communication constraints such as message size, bandwidth limitations, availability of communications to customers, licensing and payments, encryption, etc.